jonathanpotter/config-server-tutorial/README.md

 $ git push
 ```

-### Make Config Server Use GitHub Repo
+### Create public/private key pair for GitHub repo

 The configuration information in your GitHub repo must be secure and protected.
 In order for configure server to access the repo, we will use a public/private key pair.

-#### Create public/private key pair for GitHub repo
+Passphrase-encrypted private keys are not supported by config server, so do not set a passphrase when creating the key pair.

 ```bash
 # Generate key pair with options of type, bits, comment, output_file location